Green-Software-Foundation/if/src/if-run/builtins/interpolation/README.md

 - `timestamp`: a timestamp for the input (required)
 - `duration`: the amount of time, in seconds, that the input covers. (required)
-- `[input-parameter]` - a field whose name matches the string provided to input-parameter in global config (i.e. if the input-parameter in global config is cpu/utilisation then cpu-utilisation must exist in the input data)
+- `[input-parameter]` - a field whose name matches the string provided to input-parameter in config (i.e. if the input-parameter in config is cpu/utilisation then cpu-utilisation must exist in the input data)

 ## Output